We define high availability (HA) as the ability for the system to continue functioning after failure of one or more of the servers.

 </ha-policy>

-the string value provided will be converted internally into a 16 byte UUID, so it may not be immediately recognisable or human-readable, however it will ensure that all 'peers' coordinate.
+The string value provided as the coordination-id will be converted internally into a 16-byte UUID so it may not be immediately recognisable or human-readable.
+However, it will ensure that all "peers" coordinate.

 After a primary server has failed and a backup taken has taken over its duties, you may want to restart the primary server and have clients fail back.

-In case of "shared disk" you have a couple of options:
+In case of shared storage you have a couple of options:

 1. Simply restart the primary and kill the backup.
 You can do this by killing the process itself.